luxfi/wwallet/README.md

 ## Explorer API

 A valid explorer API is required to correctly display balances for Mnemonic and Ledger type wallets.
-The wallet uses the Lux Explorer API to display wallet transaction history.
+The wallet uses the [Lux Explorer API](https://explore.lux.network) to display wallet transaction history.

-WARNING: This history might be out of order and incomplete.

 ## Browser Support